 Water availability analysis indicated that there is adequate water available during the winter season (December 15 - March 31) for future water storage projects.
 Along with the analysis on human water use, the data indicate that there is considerable opportunity to store water in the winter for summer use while maintaining the water needed for ecological processes.
 The study indicates there is sufficient water in the Soquel Creek Watershed to meet human needs on an annual basis.
-However, the streamflow data suggests that human water management activities have a negative impact on streamflow during the dry season and thus the potential to impact salmonid survival in drier years.
+However, the streamflow data both within the Basin and outside of the Basin suggests that human water management activities, such as surface water and spring diversions and depletions of interconnected surface water by groundwater pumping, have a negative impact on streamflow during the dry season and thus the potential to impact salmonid survival in drier years.
 The study recommends a primary goal for future streamflow enhancement work should be to complete projects that simultaneously ensure adequate water supply year-round for human consumption and ecosystem function.